 If I can see and hear you but I can’t understand the words that you’re saying, we have effectively established speech privacy.

-This is what a “white noise” system does to mask sound - it basically "fills in" the sound spectrum around you with barely perceptible “unstructured” noise (“structured” noise would be sounds such as speech or music that have recognizable patterns and convey information).
+This is what a “white noise” system does to mask sound – it basically “fills in” the sound spectrum around you with barely perceptible “unstructured” noise (“structured” noise would be sounds such as speech or music that have recognizable patterns and convey information).
 Your brain will tune out unstructured noise as it searches for the structured variety.
 You’ve experienced this kind of thing before.
 When you turn on your computer, you hear the cooling fan begin to spin.
 However, your mind quickly filters out this unstructured sound and it becomes effectively “invisible.”
-The goal of any speech privacy system is to add enough sound to an area to cover up speech, yet still be quiet enough to be almost imperceptible.
-Good, well-tuned, quality sound masking systems will produce sound that your mind naturally tunes out.
+The goal of any speech privacy system is to add enough sound to an area to cover up speech, yet still, be quiet enough to be almost imperceptible.
+Good, well-tuned, quality sound masking systems will produce a sound that your mind naturally tunes out.
 The more uniformly the sound masking system accomplishes this throughout the treated area, the more “invisible” the sound becomes.

 What is Sound Masking?

 Because sound masking covers the sound rather than canceling or stopping it, sound masking systems treat the destination rather than the source of the sound.
 For example, if you were concerned that sound was traveling out of an HR conference room to an adjacent office area, you would treat that office area – the destination – rather than the conference room.
 You would treat the place where the sound is heard, rather than the place where it originates.